-Ashley Feagin, is a white, queer, pansexual, cisgender, southern femme.
+Ashley Feagin, one of our current Co-Presidents is a white, queer, pansexual, cisgender, southern femme.
 She is an Assistant Professor at Albion College and teaches computer and lens based art forms.
 Currently she is serving as the Chair of the Faculty Committee for Diversity for the college where she has gained transferable skills for increasing awareness, diversity and inclusion in organizations.

 Ashley joined BC Pride’s board in 2018, bringing with her a commitment to the work of diversity and inclusion, as well as, occasionally offering her design skills to visual marketing!

 Ashley is also a working artist and has been exhibited internationally.
 Her work explores the complexity of queer identity and can be viewed on her website (www.ashleyfeagin.com) Ashley lives in Battle Creek with her first child Richard (cat), her only daughter Roxy (dog), her son, Isaac and her spouse Jaimie.

 Charlie Fulbright, our other current Co-President, works for the Department of Defense at the Hart, Dole, Inouye Federal Center.
 Charlie grew up in, and is a lifelong promoter of Battle Creek.
 He and his husband Chris Fulbright have made Battle Creek their home.